heistp/irtt/README.md

 As a consequence of storing results in memory, packet sequence numbers are fixed at 32-bits.
-If all 2^32 sequence numbers were used, the results would require almost 275 Gb of RAM, which is not likely to be a limit reached any time soon.
+If all 2^32 sequence numbers were used, the results would require almost 275 Gb of RAM to record while the test is running, which is not likely to be a number reached any time soon.
+That is why 64-bit sequence numbers are unnecessary at this time.

 #### Use of Go